 The most common Node.js security issues include NPM phishing and regular expressions Denial of Service (DoS).
 Besides the Node-related threats, there are also the usual web security issues like cross-site request forgery, cross-site scripting, unvalidated redirects, and security misconfiguration.

 Open Source Components That Cause Node.js Security Issues

-The following table reviews some of the open source components you can find in Node.js projects.
+The following table reviews some of the open-source components you can find in Node.js projects.
 These components consist of hidden license elements that can cause a Node security risk.
-Failure to comply with hidden open-source licenses elements can put a company at risk of legal actions.
+Failure to comply with hidden open-source license elements can put a company at risk of legal actions.

 Top 5 Node.js Security Risks

 Node.js security issues can expose you to attacks like code injection, man-in-the-middle, and advanced persistent threats.
 Below is a brief review of the risks that may lead to these attacks, and possible solutions.

 Express is the most widely used web application framework for Node.js.
 However, Express was not designed with security in mind.
 Older versions of Express may be a serious security risk.
 You have to use only the up-to-date and maintained versions to ensure the security of applications.

 Helmet can help you protect Node.js and Express applications.
 Helmet is a collection of middleware functions that improve the security of HTTP headers.
 This includes the prevention of man-in-the-middle attacks, cross-site scripting attacks, and enforcing secure server connections.

 Do you want to learn more about Express.js security?